-However, there are several passages in the Bible that seem to suggest that God is not omniscient.
+However, there are several scriptures in the Bible that seem to suggest that God is not omniscient.

 While it is perfectly true that God in His sovereign omniscience knows all things in advance, and that nothing that happens can ever come to Him as a surprise, yet it is a mistake to infer from this that He is incapable of emotion or reaction to the willful depravity of His creatures.
 The Scriptures never present Him as an impassive Being, incapable of sorrow or wrath, but quite the contrary.
 This is because He is a God who cares, a God who loves. . . .

-A second biblical passage that may lead some people to question God’s omniscient is the Genesis 22 account of God’s testing of Abraham’s faith in Him by asking Abraham to sacrifice his only son.
+A second scripture that may lead some people to question if God really is omniscient is the Genesis 22 account of God’s testing of Abraham’s faith in Him by asking Abraham to sacrifice his only son.
 God says to Abraham in verse 12, “Do not lay your hand on the lad, or do anything to him; for now I know that you fear God, seeing you have not withheld your son, your only son, from Me.”
 This implies that God did not know beforehand whether or not Abraham would be willing to sacrifice his son.
 If God already knows what the outcome will be, why is it necessary for Him to test a person?

-Haley addresses this situation on page 57 of his book, as follows:
+Haley addresses this matter on page 57 of his aforementioned book, as follows:

 The language in [chapter 22 of] Genesis may be illustrated as follows: A chemical professor, lecturing to his class, says: “Now I will apply an acid to this substance, and see what the result will be.”
 He speaks in this way, although heknows perfectly well beforehand.
 Having performed the experiment, he says, “I now know that such and such results will follow.”
 In saying this, he puts himself in the place of the class, and speaks from their stand-point.

-Exodus 32:14 is a third scripture passage that seems to indicate that God is not omniscient.
+Exodus 32:14 is a third scripture that seems to indicate that God is not omniscient.
 Although 1 Samuel 15:29 states that God does not relent, Exodus 32:14 indicates that, as a result of a plea by Moses, “the Lord relented from the harm which He said He would do to His people.”
-(According to Webster’s Dictionary, relent is defined as, “to become less severe, harsh, or strict. . . .”)
+(Webster’s Dictionary, defines relent as “to become less severe, harsh, or strict. . . .”)
 So, Exodus 32:14 infers that God changed His mind.
 But, if God is omniscient, He would have known immediately the decision He would make (i.e., He would not have changed His mind).
 How is it possible for God to relent, if He already knows what He will do in the future?